 4.1.
 The safety objectives of fresh fuel handling at a research reactor are to prevent inadvertent criticality and to prevent physical damage to the nuclear fuel when it is being transported, stored or manipulated.
-Fuel assemblies are required to be protected against damage (see paras 6.198 (c) and 7.81 of SSR-3 [1]), in particular damage that could affect the behaviour of the nuclear fuel in the core, for example by causing restriction of the coolant flow.
-Guidance on Criticality Safety in the Handling of Fissile Material is provided in SSG-27 [insert new Ref 22]
+Fuel assemblies are required to be protected against damage (see paras 6.198(c) and 7.81 of SSR-3 [1]), in particular damage that could affect the behaviour of the nuclear fuel in the core, for example by causing restriction of the coolant flow.
+See also the recommendations provided in IAEA Safety Standards Series No. SSG-27 (Rev. 1), Criticality Safety in the Handling of Fissile Material [18].